AristurtleDev/monogame-aseprite-docs/docs/processors/tilemap-processor.md

 sidebar_label: Tilemap Processor
 ---

-The purpose of this document is to provide an overview of the `TilemapProcessor` provided with the `MonoGame.Aseprite` library.
+The purpose of this document is to provide an overview of the [TilemapProcessor](../api/MonoGame.Aseprite/Content/Processors/TilemapProcessor/TilemapProcessor.md) provided with the [MonoGame.Aseprite](../api/MonoGame.Aseprite/MonoGame.Aseprite.md) library.

 ## Overview

-A `Tilemap` represents a tilemap from a single frame in your Aseprite file.
-Each tilemap layer from the frame is represented as a `TilemapLayer` in the `Tilemap` created, with each layer containing its own `Tile` collection.
+A [Tilemap](../api/MonoGame.Aseprite/Tilemaps/Tilemap/Tilemap.md) represents a tilemap from a single frame in your Aseprite file.
+Each tilemap layer from the frame is represented as a [TilemapLayer](../api/MonoGame.Aseprite/Tilemaps/TilemapLayer/TilemapLayer.md) in the [Tilemap](../api/MonoGame.Aseprite/Tilemaps/Tilemap/Tilemap.md) created, with each layer containing its own `Tile` collection.

-The `TilemapProcessor` is used to process a `Tilemap` from a single frame in your Aseprite file.
+The [TilemapProcessor](../api/MonoGame.Aseprite/Content/Processors/TilemapProcessor/TilemapProcessor.md) is used to process a [Tilemap](../api/MonoGame.Aseprite/Tilemaps/Tilemap/Tilemap.md) from a single frame in your Aseprite file.
 To do this, first each tilemap layer in the frame is processed.
-The `TilesetProcessor` is used to generate a `Tileset` for the tilesets used by each tilemap layer.
-Then the `TilemapLayer` elements are created using the `Tileset`.
-After this, all tilemap cels are processed and the tile data is set in the `TilemapLayer` that represents the tilemap layer the tilemap cel is on.
-Once all tilemap cels are processed, the `Tilemap` is created using the `TilemapLayer` data generated.
+The [TilesetProcessor](../api/MonoGame.Aseprite/Content/Processors/TilesetProcessor/TilesetProcessor.md) is used to generate a [Tileset](../api/MonoGame.Aseprite/Tilemaps/Tileset/Tileset.md) for the tilesets used by each tilemap layer.
+Then the [TilemapLayer](../api/MonoGame.Aseprite/Tilemaps/TilemapLayer/TilemapLayer.md)  elements are created using the [Tileset](../api/MonoGame.Aseprite/Tilemaps/Tileset/Tileset.md).
+After this, all tilemap cels are processed and the tile data is set in the [TilemapLayer](../api/MonoGame.Aseprite/Tilemaps/TilemapLayer/TilemapLayer.md)  that represents the tilemap layer the tilemap cel is on.
+Once all tilemap cels are processed, the [Tilemap](../api/MonoGame.Aseprite/Tilemaps/Tilemap/Tilemap.md) is created using the [TilemapLayer](../api/MonoGame.Aseprite/Tilemaps/TilemapLayer/TilemapLayer.md)  data generated.

 ## Usage

-The following example demonstrates how to use the `TilemapProcessor` to create a `Tilemap` from a frame in your Aseprite file:
+The following example demonstrates how to use the [TilemapProcessor](../api/MonoGame.Aseprite/Content/Processors/TilemapProcessor/TilemapProcessor.md) to create a [Tilemap](../api/MonoGame.Aseprite/Tilemaps/Tilemap/Tilemap.md) from a frame in your Aseprite file:

 **Add Using Statements**